-I’ve just graduated from the Masters of City and Regional Planning program and have one year left of the Public Administration degree at The Ohio State University.
-While here, I founded and co-lead a year-long independent study with 13 other graduate students to develop solutions to some of the Rust Belt’s challenges, which you can read about here.
-Outside of studies, I work for the Greater Ohio Policy Center on smart growth issues such as urban revitalization, transit, and regionalism.
+I’ve just graduated from the Masters of City and Regional Planning and Public Administration programs at The Ohio State University.
+While I was there, I founded and co-led a year-long independent study with 13 other graduate students to develop solutions to some of the Rust Belt’s challenges, which you can read about here.
+I currently work for the Greater Ohio Policy Center on smart growth issues such as urban revitalization, transit, and regionalism.

 I’d love to hear from you, so give me a shout when you get a chance.

 Far from the end,